-Organic T Shirt Printing: should be just that, we have excellent T-shirt suppliers who deliver an organic product to us.
-We believe it would be wrong to add PVC to these environmentally friendly T-shirts.
+Organic T Shirt Printing: should be just that, we have excellent T-shirt suppliers who deliver a sustainable organic product to us.
+Therefore it would be wrong to add a PVC print to these environmentally friendly T-shirts.
 All screen prints are made with water based inks, and plastic film positives are no longer used to create the screens.

-Cotton Alternatives: There are some natural alternative materials to cotton.
-Often used as a percentage mix with organic cotton they are mostly bamboo, hemp, and viscose materials.
+Cotton Alternatives: There are often used as a percentage mix with organic cotton, and are mostly bamboo, hemp, and viscose materials.
 These all have their own pros and cons.
 Some have an intensive production process, but the finished T-shirt will be extremely durable.
 All these alternatives help take the pressure off cotton as a crop.

 Choosing Inks and Print Styles